thiswillbeyourgithub/thiswillbeyourgithub/README.md

 Currently a medical student, but hopefully psychiatry resident very soon!

 Also a life long coder: my public projects are organized into [lists in the ⭐Stars⭐ section](https://github.com/thiswillbeyourgithub?tab=stars).
+A few of them are in the `pinned` section.

 Interests: everything AI & Neuroscience🧠, all in between and even remotely related!
 Very into computational psychiatry.